How to Ride Tiana's Bayou Adventure at Disneyland

-Tiana’s Bayou Adventure, the Splash Mountain replacement, opens November 15, 2024.
-When it opens, there will be two ways to experience the ride: a virtual queue and via Lightning Lane Multi Pass.
+Tiana’s Bayou Adventure, the Splash Mountain replacement, opened November 15, 2024.
+There are currently two ways to experience the ride: a virtual queue and via Lightning Lane Multi Pass.
 In this post, we break down these options and discuss your best options for getting on the ride.

 Basics and Background on the Tiana’s Debut at Disneyland